Top 12 Things to Do In Rome

 Arcibasilica di San Giovanni in Laterano

-Several tours are available that you can find to explore the basilica.
+There are various tours available that allow you to explore the basilica.

-Interesting Fact: St. John Lateran’s basilica was first built in 314 AD making it the oldest church in the world.
+Fun Fact: St. John Lateran’s basilica was originally constructed in 314 AD, making it the oldest church in the world.

 St.Peter’s Basilica